HelloYug/Sound-Swap-Prank-Tool/README.md

 The sound used (`alert.wav`) is copied to the user's Music folder to keep things clean and hidden in a non-suspicious location.

+## 🔉 About Sound - `alert.wav`
+This file is a 6-second sparking sound designed to create the illusion of a system short-circuit or electric spark when the system:

+- **Starts up**
+- **Shuts down**
+- **Detects a USB device**

+The prank causes mild panic and confusion without doing any harm.

 ## 🧱 How This Prank Was Made